 A freelance copywriter will discuss your project with you to get a clear understanding of how your business works.

-A copywriter needs to know about aspects of your business like your target market, the services or products you offer, and what makes you different from your competitors.
+A copywriter needs detailed information about your business to be able to increase your profits.
+They need to know your target market, the services or products you offer, and what makes you different from your competitors.

-The goal of a copywriter is to draw out the benefits of what you offer and express them in a way that will speak clearly to your target audience.
+The goal of a great copywriter is to draw out the benefits of what you offer.
+Their skill is to express them in a way that will speak clearly to your target audience.

-Your copywriter should also be able to present your business succinctly in a way that clearly emphasizes the areas in which you stand head and shoulders above your competitors.
+Your copywriter must be able to present your business succinctly in a way that clearly emphasizes the areas in which you stand head and shoulders above your competitors.

 Evaluating the Results of a Copywriting Project

-Ultimately, the job of a copywriter is to ensure that a significant percentage of the people who see your marketing message will actually take the time to read it, and then take action that benefits your business.
+Ultimately, the job of a copywriter is to ensure that the copy grabs the attention of the reader.
+This has to be a significant percentage of people who see your marketing message.
+Not only do they take the time to read it, the reader then takes action that benefits your business.

 When you hear talk about conversion rates, this is what is being discussed.

-In order to do this a copywriter needs to be able to get inside the head of your ideal customers, to write copy that will grab attention and create an emotional response in the reader.
+So to do this, a copywriter needs to be able to get inside the head of your ideal customers.
+Their expertise is to write copy that will grab attention and create an emotional response in the reader.